saharafathelbab/Javascript30/README.md

 #### Array Cardio Day 1

-Did a good portion on my own, didn't really need to follow tutorial that much, just for a few of the sorting algorithms.
-Used: Sort, Map, Filter, Reduce.
+Did a good portion on my own, didn't really need to follow tutorial that much, just for a few.
+Sorting Algorithms used: Sort, Map, Filter, Reduce.

+#### Flex Panel Gallery

+Following tutorial - used css classes, created within css for transform transition  and used JavaScript for toggling.